chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 A full list of mapped regions a process has may be viewed via the proc interface at /proc/<PID>/maps where PID is the process ID of the process that is to be examined.

-Descriptors related to the address space of a process，seen
+Descriptors related to the address space of a process:

 ![Memery_Layout_25](/assets/Memery_Layout_25.jpg)